mozilla/fxa/README.md

 # Welcome to Firefox Accounts [![Build Status](https://travis-ci.org/mozilla/fxa.svg?branch=master)](https://travis-ci.org/mozilla/fxa) [![Documentation Status](https://readthedocs.org/projects/fxa/badge/?version=latest)](https://readthedocs.org/projects/fxa/?badge=latest)

-Firefox Accounts is the authentication and authorization system for Cloud Services at Mozilla, providing access to services such as Firefox Sync and Firefox Hello.
+Firefox Accounts is the authentication and authorization system for Cloud Services at Mozilla, providing access to services such as Firefox Sync, Pocket and Addons.Mozilla.org.

 This repository contains documentation for getting started with Firefox Accounts development.
 Most of the actual code for the service lives in